If doing a sales product demo FEELS easy and intuitive, watch out.

 This is approach is called “solution mapping” and it helps you get straight to the point.

-Most salespeople do the opposite, saving the best for last (all the while believing that’s what will work).
+Most sales managers do the opposite, saving the best for last (all the while believing that’s what will work).

 Solution mapping is counterintuitive, but that’s what works in product demos.